 Adrafinil is a non-amphetamine psychostimulant that is designed to keep you alert and promote wakefulness.
 Developed in France in 1974, adrafinil was stumbled upon by accident.
-French scientists tasked with developing new analgesics found that adrafinil produced psychostimulant-like effects in animal testing.
+French scientists tasked with developing new analgesics found that doses of adrafinil produced psychostimulant-like effects in animal testing.

 Shortly after that, the scientists began testing modafinil, which proved even more effective than adrafinil at a lower dosage.
 Realizing that these new compounds could prove to be an effective treatment for degenerative neurological diseases like Alzheimer’s or Dementia, further research was conducted, and both adrafinil and modafinil made it to market.

 While modafinil is available with a prescription in most parts of the world, adrafinil is an unscheduled substance which can be purchased over-the-counter in most parts of the world, including the United States, the UK, and Canada.

 Both drugs have been used to treat a variety of issues, including dementia and narcolepsy, and they also are a favorite of nootropics users who are looking to gain an edge in their everyday lives.

 As a psychostimulant, adrafinil helps keep you awake, alert, and more capable of being productive.
 Most importantly, since it’s not amphetamine-based, it doesn’t carry nearly as many side effects of other drugs which provide similar benefits.